 NAND Flash Memory has addresses multiplexed into 8 I/Os.
 This scheme dramatically reduces pin counts and allows system upgrades to future densities by maintaining consistency in system board design.
 Command, address and data are all written through I/O's by bringing WE to low while CE is low.
 Those are latched on the rising edge of WE.
 Command Latch Enable(CLE) and Address Latch Enable(ALE) are used to multiplex command and address respectively, via the I/O pins.
 Some commands require one bus cycle.
-For example, Reset Command, Read Status Command, etc require just one cycle bus.
+For example, Reset Command, Status Read Command, etc. require just one cycle bus.
 Some other commands, like page read and block erase and page program, require two cycles: one cycle for setup and the other cycle for execution.
-The 528M byte physical space requires 30 addresses, thereby requiring five cycles for addressing: 2 cycles of column address, 3 cycles of row address, in that order.
-Page Read and Page Program need the same five address cycles following the required command input.
-In Block Erase operation, however, only the three row address cycles are used.
+Page Read and Page Program need the same four address cycles following the required command input.
+In Block Erase operation, however, only the two row address cycles are used.
 Device operations are selected by writing specific commands into the command register.
-Table 2 defines the specific commands of the K9F2G08U0D.
+Table 2 defines the specific commands of the K9F1G08U0F.